snowdriftcoop/snowdrift/CONTRIBUTING.md

       uses the CC-BY-NC-SA license, so it is shareable but not fully FLO, unfortunately.

-*   Web browsers today have built-in developer tools which enable testing and experimenting with live websites.
-The [Firebug](https://getfirebug.com) plugin offers some additional functions as well.

 *   [CanIUse.com](http://caniuse.com/) is a reference website to check that all web features you use are compatible with various browsers and standards.
     The CanIUse data is fully FLO under a CC-BY license.